Compare Scotiabank Mortgage Rates in Canada

 *Toronto rates

 Shopping rates on your own can be a cumbersome task. nesto has simplified the entire process by providing all the information you need in one place.
 When comparing rates, be sure to measure mortgage products based on term length and type.
-For instance, if you’re looking at a fixed rate mortgage, compare banks’ five-year offerings, then three-year offerings, etc, as opposed to looking at just the rate without the term length being offered.
+For instance, if you’re looking at a fixed rate mortgage, compare banks’ 5-year offerings, then 3-year offerings, etc., instead of just the rate without the term length being offered.

 If you’ve found a rate from a lender other than nesto, we guarantee that we’ll match or beat it, or you could get $500.
 Learn more about nesto’s low rate guarantee.